-- Seeking, acquiring, receiving, and giving information or assistance in taking quizzes, tests, or examinations, including web-based examinations, quizzes, and assignments during the examination period or releasing questions to others after the testing period.
-Student formed study groups and tasks assigned to student teams are not considered "cheating." - Copying another student's work in part or in total during a test, a quiz, or for an assignment and submitting it as your own work. - "Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the faculty member of the course for which the work is being submitted or supervising authority for the academic requirement (UA Student Code of Conduct, section D, 1, a, ii)." - Failure to follow instructions in syllabus concerning assignment submission and computer malfunctions; attributing "computer problems" as an excuse for late submission. - Using a "cheat sheet" during an exam or unauthorized copies of previous exams. - Getting help via cell phone or any electronic device during an exam. - Professional Nursing examples of cheating: - Falsifying patient information, i.e. vital signs. - · Signing off meds that were not given. - Documenting an assessment that was not actually done.
+Seeking, acquiring, receiving, and giving information or assistance in taking quizzes, tests, or examinations, including web-based examinations, quizzes, and assignments during the examination period or releasing questions to others after the testing period.
+Student formed study groups and tasks assigned to student teams are not considered "cheating."

+Copying another student's work in part or in total during a test, a quiz, or for an assignment and submitting it as your own work.

+"Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement, without permission of the faculty member of the course for which the work is being submitted or supervising authority for the academic requirement (UA Student Code of Conduct, section D, 1, a, ii)."
-Academic misconduct procedure (Code of Student Conduct of The University of Akron)

-An incident of academic misconduct may be resolved and a sanction assessed in a meeting between the faculty member and student.
-If the student and faculty member agree on the facts of the incident and the proposed sanction(s), the matter can be resolved informally.
-The faculty member shall confer with the Department of Student Conduct and Community Standards to determine whether any prior academic misconduct has occurred.
-Written documentation of the agreement as to the facts and the sanction should be created by the faculty member, signed by the student and retained for the faculty member's records.
-A copy shall be sent to the Department of Student Conduct and Community Standards and the student.
-Proposed School of Nursing sanctions for first offense includes but are not limited to immediate failure on the test, quiz, or paper.

-If the student and faculty member disagree about the facts of the incident or the proposed sanction(s), then the matter shall be referred to the Department of Student Conduct and Community Standards for adjudication as provided in the code of student conduct.
-The matter also may be referred directly to the department of student judicial affairs if the faculty member does not wish to have the matter resolved informally as provided in this rule.
-Such decision by the faculty member shall not prejudice the student's case.

-Immediate referral to the Department of Student Conduct and Community Standards.
-Informal resolution is not an option.
+Failure to follow instructions in syllabus concerning assignment submission and computer malfunctions; attributing "computer problems" as an excuse for late submission.

+Using a "cheat sheet" during an exam or unauthorized copies of previous exams.

+Getting help via cell phone or any electronic device during an exam.

+Professional Nursing examples of cheating:

+Falsifying patient information, i.e. vital signs.

+Signing off meds that were not given.

+Documenting an assessment that was not actually done.